jossefaz/python_test_automation/basics/README.md

 ---

-Create a test that will check if a given function will raise a ValueError in case of negative integer input.
+Create a test that will check if a given function will compute fibonacci nth number

 ## Bonus : Pycharm integrated pytest